 The fight went down in history as the first time a white heavyweight champion had agreed to box a black man.
 Previous holders of the title simply could not countenance the idea of such a match.
 It is shocking to think that Burns only agreed to the bout because he was offered £30,000.
 Jackson received £5,000.
-George Jackson was by far the bigger man, but nevertheless Burns was the favourite.
+Jack Jackson was by far the bigger man, but nevertheless Burns was the favourite.
 Such was the ingrained belief in white supremacy that the public were unable to conceive of a Johnson victory.
 They put their money on Tommy Burns with complete confidence.

 A rare exception was David Joel, a waiter at The Adams Hotel, one of Johnson’s favourite drinking spots.
 Joel supported the American and wagered heavily on the ‘underdog’.

 The crowds at the Sydney event were enormous.
 Shamefully. they jeered the black fighter and taunted him with racial slurs.

 Against all expectations it was a very one-sided affair.
 Tommy Burns was receiving a beating when the bout was stopped by police in the 14th round.
 Of course the waiter David Joel cheered; the win allowed him to leave his job and set up as a bookmaker.
 The rest of crowd was silenced.
 Johnson had become the first black Heavyweight Champion of the World.

 A post fight report in the press makes uncomfortable reading;